 This can be a game changer for sales teams for three reasons:

 - Client satisfaction upon delivery.
 Seeing custom designs before ordering means no surprises when physical products show up.
-In standard ecommerce settings, seeing 3D images before hitting “buy” reduces returns by 35 percent.
+On standard eCommerce platforms, seeing 3D images before hitting “buy” reduces returns by 35 percent.
 For custom products, expect greater satisfaction and fewer returns and requests for modifications.

 - Repeat business.
 When clients get what they want with little effort, they’re more likely to become repeat customers.
 In fact, those who experience low-effort transactions are 23.5 times more likely than those who experience high-effort transactions to return to a vendor.
 Because parametric configuration makes the ordering process effortless for clients, it increases the likelihood that those clients will return, which makes for a stronger pipeline and better revenue.